 Werpa is another newly born Tagalog slang word.
 The English word "power" spelled as pawer, when jumbled, will give you werpa.

 This word is used a lot!
 It means "crazy" or "cuckoo" and is often used to describe someone who is hallucinating while on drugs.

 Have you ever talked to someone and the person just goes on and on, like nonstop?
 Taratitat is the perfect slang word for a talkative person.

-Example: Taratitat ka talaga.
-(You're really talkative.)
+Example: Taratitat ka talaga means "you're really talkative."

-So, the next time you say something and others take you seriously, say "charot!"
+So, the next time you say something and others take you seriously, say: charot!

 Example: "As my best friend, you're the one I'll treat first this weekend.
 I won the lottery.
 Charot!"